 Activity People taking part Roles Purpose of involvement Resources Funding Supported Communication to Improve Participation in Rehabilitation (SCIP-R) 1 People with aphasia To generate research ideas and collaborate in grant application.
 To collaborate with researchers on design of the intervention.
-To crare training materials.
-To carry out the intervention.
+To crary out the intervention.
+To arry out the intervention.
 To participate in project oversight through Steering Committee membership.
 To collaborate with academic researchers on dissemination.
 To provide unique insights into the experience of rehabilitation from the perspective of people with aphasia in all aspects of project design, delivery and dissemination.
 To work in collaboration with academic research staff.
 Parking and accessible meeting venues.
 Travelling and all out of pocket expenses.
 Face to face group meetings: all materials provided in aphasia accessible formats.
-Printed copies of agenda / notes available at all meetings.
+Printed copies of ggenda / notes available at all meetings.
 Newsletter.
 Research team members available to support communication.
 Regular breaks.
-Refreshments provided.
-National Institute for Health Research: Research for Patient Benefit (RFB) Academic research staff earch staff To generate research ideas and lead on grant application.
-To collaborate with people with aphasia on design of the intervention.
-To work with people with aphasia on project oversight.
-To collaborate with people with aphasia on project oversight. inal participants (stroke rehabilitation clinicians) To learn about aphasia and its impact on the person and communication.
-To be trained in supported communication.
-To use supported communication in rehabilitation as appropriate.
-Development of a tele- rehabilitation device to enhance walking recovery early after acquired brain injury Stroke survivors: people with aphasia To collaborate with researchers, soft- and hardware developers, and clinicians on design of the device.
+National Institute for Health Research: Research for Patient Benefit (RfPB) Academic research staff Trial participants (stroke rehabilitation clinicians) Development of a tele- rehabilitation device to enhance walking recovery early after acquired brain injury Stroke survivors: people with aphasia To collaborate with researchers, soft- and hardware developers, and clinicians on design of the device.
 To provide unique insights into the development of a device to enhance walking recovery from the perspective of stroke survivors.
 Parking and accessible meeting venues.
 Travelling and all out of pocket expenses.
 Research team members available to support communication.
 Research team members available to support physical involvement with the device.
 NIHR Brain Injury HTC - Innovation Small Funding Competition.
-Academic research staff Academic research staff To lead and support device design; to support stroke survivor involvement.
+Academic research staff Academic research staff To lead and support device design; to